has207/keyboardmania-midi-bridge/README.md

 ## Prerequisites
 This program does not provide a MIDI interface directly but rather talks to an existing MIDI device.
-As a result, you will need to also install a loopback MIDI driver, such as loopMIDI [https://www.tobias-erichsen.de/software/loopmidi.html] or loopBE1 [https://www.nerds.de/en/loopbe1.html].
+As a result, you will need to also install a loopback MIDI driver, such as [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) or [loopBE1](https://www.nerds.de/en/loopbe1.html).
 I only tested loopMIDI so will describe what you need in terms of that particular program.

 ## Running